Jump to the content

 Parliamentary breakfast on the CEAS

-Terre des Hommes was in the Bundestag: Together with seven other organizations, we hosted a "parliamentary breakfast."
+Terre des Hommes was at the Bundestag: Together with seven other organizations, we hosted a "parliamentary breakfast."
 The occasion: The German government has decided to implement the new Common European Asylum System (CEAS) into national law.
-The CEAS is intended to limit migration within the EU.
-The Bundesrat and Bundestag have yet to discuss and vote on the drafts.
-However, the implementation of the CEAS in Germany threatens serious violations of children's rights for refugee children.
-The goal of the well-attended parliamentary breakfast was to inform the members of parliament about the consequences and to engage in dialogue with them.
+The CEAS aims to limit migration within the EU.
+The Bundesrat and Bundestag still need to debate and vote on the draft legislation.
+However, the implementation of the CEAS in Germany threatens serious violations of the rights of refugee children.
+The goal of the well-attended parliamentary breakfast was to inform members of parliament about the consequences and to engage in dialogue with them.

 Our most important demands

-- Children also don't belong in detention-like facilities.
-For them, it makes no difference whether it's legally detention or detention-like accommodation – what matters is their lived experience.
-Accommodations that restrict freedom are no place for children.
+• Children do not belong in prison-like facilities.
+For them, it makes no difference whether it is legally considered imprisonment or prison-like accommodation – what matters is their lived reality.
+Restrictive accommodations are no place for children.

-- Special protection needs must be identified early and bindingly in order to ensure appropriate accommodation for children and their families.
+• Special protection needs must be identified early and in a binding manner in order to enable appropriate accommodation for children and their families.

 The legal background is provided in the expert opinion by Prof. Constantin Hruschka and Robert Nestler.